idominikosgr/VibeKit-VDK-CLI-Hub/src/lib/services/storage/README.md

 # Storage Service Documentation

-This directory contains the storage abstraction layer for handling file uploads and downloads in the CodePilotRules Hub application.
+This directory contains the storage abstraction layer for handling file uploads and downloads in the Vibe Coding Rules Hub application.

 ## Architecture